drisfet/karta/reference-apps/morphic/docs/HELP_SYSTEM.md

 2. Check file permissions on the server
 3. Ensure Markdown files are properly formatted
 4. Try refreshing the help system
+5. Check if help categories are properly configured

 #### Chat Not Responding
 **Symptoms**: Help chat doesn't provide responses